CyVerse-learning-materials/Visual_Interactive_Computing_Environment/vice_apps/examples.rst

 	Go to https://cyverse.run to see public VICE apps or apps that you've integrated or had shared with your user name.

-To see a list of Geospatial VICE Apps: https://github.com/cyverse-gis/dockerfiles
+To see the most current list of VICE Apps: https://github.com/cyverse-vice/

 .. list-table::